• +1-800-513-5423

 Search This Site

 Addiction No More ® is a 24-hour free drug rehabilitation, addiction treatment centers help line, and referral service.
 Addiction No More ® is a free service to the public to help with the process of getting someone into a drug rehab center that will work best in your particular situation.
 All information provided on this website is in no way meant to be a substitute for treatment or medical advice.
 The information provided by Addictionnomore.com should not be used for self-diagnosis of a condition and is not a substitute for professional care.
 Addiction No More.® and its contributors shall have no liability or obligation to any person or entity that states to have had an adverse consequence or damage directly or indirectly as a consequence of the material and information provided by this website. *Florida Residents: All incoming calls generated by this website are answered by "Best Treatment Center LLC and Intervention" services in accordance with Florida state law.
 Best Treatment Center LLC and Intervention is accredited in the state of Florida and has met the standards laid out by Florida state law to offer treatment solutions through their call center.
 Read the full DISCLAIMER here.
 Your privacy is important to us.
 All information submitted through contact forms, including the ANM, Contact Us Form, is collected by ANM until services have been satisfied.
 Your information is then destroyed.
 Read our Privacy Policy here.
-Copyright ©2003-2022 All Rights Reserved
+Copyright ©2003-Present All Rights Reserved